Genex Auto

 Our mobile tyre vans are fully equipped with professional tyre removal equipment, repair materials, a compressor, and balancing tools.
 There is no need to tow your vehicle or drive to a workshop.

 Our technician removes the tyre from the rim completely.
-Every repair begins with a thorough inspection of the inside and outside of the tyre — not a glance at the outside.
 We check the size and location of the puncture, the angle of penetration, the condition of the inner liner, and the overall structural integrity of the tyre.

-If the tyre meets all repair criteria, we use a combination patch-plug repair method — the gold standard for permanent tyre repairs compliant with New Zealand Standard 5423.
-This involves:
+If the tyre meets all repair criteria, we use a combination patch-plug repair method — the gold standard compliant with New Zealand Standard 5423.
+This involves cleaning and buffing the puncture area from the inside, applying vulcanising cement, inserting a mushroom-shaped plug through the injury channel, and applying a reinforced patch over the inner liner.

 The Truth About String Plug Repairs — Why You Should Avoid Them